 - Cookie Business Cards Sheet – Girls can write their troop numbers on these fillable business cards and share with customers.

 - Cookie Door Hanger – Troops can leave these customizable door hangers with customers.

 - Can’t Eat ‘Em, Treat ‘Em Poster – Encourage customers to donate a boxes of Girl Scout cookies by posting this colorful poster at your booth.

-- Cookie Booth Guide – Are your girls ready to sell at cookie booths?
+- Cookie Booth and Sales Guide – Are your girls ready to sell at cookie booths?
 Here is your go-to for tips, how to get started, what to bring, and more!

-- Payment Acceptance Policy – Post this at your cookie booth to show what type of payments your booth accepts.
+- Payments Accepted Flyer – Post this at your cookie booth to show what type of payments your booth accepts.

 - Tally Sheet – Use this sheet to keep track of the cookies sold at each cookie booth and to help report your sales in Smart Cookies.